-In addition to the prolific use of smartphones, dropping our necks to look at screens is starting to cause all types of postural issues and back pain, which is frustrating for our chiropractors as it’s such an easy thing to prevent by bringing our screens up to eye height.
+In addition to the prolific use of smartphones, dropping our necks to look at screens is starting to cause all types of postural issues and back pain, which is frustrating for the chiropractors we speak to as it’s such an easy thing to prevent by bringing our screens up to eye height.

 I have a standing desk (which I’ll get to later) so I find I need to alter my screen height when I’m sitting and standing.
 I started off using simple LeBloc screen risers but they weren’t quite as flexible as I needed.
 I often spin my screen around to talk about something that I am working on and alter the screen depth if I’m working with a lot of paper, so the MXV monitor arm has been perfect for me.

 *Worth mentioning here as well: If you are struggling to see your screen or squinting, make sure you book an eye test as you will often lean forward to see the screen.